madebykind/madebykind-v3/content/work/papyrus.md

   The old Papyrus identity felt flat and clinical.
 Muted colours and dated typography communicated crisis, not hope, and failed the people it was meant to inspire.
 Every visual decision we made pushed deliberately in the opposite direction.

   The new colour palette is bold and full of life: vivid yellow and lime, rich teals, deep purples, warm orange and energetic pinks, chosen to embody the Papyrus mission and speak to young people in a language they actually recognise.
 Typography brings character and energy to the brand: expressive, confident, warm.
-We developed an extensive suite of icons and imagery to represent Papyrus' users accurately and authentically, so young people see themselves reflected back.
+We developed an extensive suite of icons and imagery to represent Papyrus’ users accurately and authentically, so young people see themselves reflected back.

   Applied consistently across resources, merchandise, print and the website, the identity holds together with confidence, a stronger platform for the conversations that matter most.